First-Time Home Buyer Loan in Utah

 The first-time home buyer program is available to first-time potential buyers, even those with a lower credit rating, and fewer funds available for a down payment.
 The exact qualifications can vary from lender to lender, and there are unique rules that can apply.
 At University Federal Credit Union, our first-time home buyers must use the loan for a primary residence.

+First-time homebuyer programs can provide lower interest rates, smaller down payments, customized financing options (including 100% financing), and may remove the requirement for private mortgage insurance.
 Our mortgage consultants are here to help you get into your first home while making the process as easy as possible.
-University Federal Credit Union offers a competitive first-time home buyer program that includes:

 Mortgage Options for First Time Home Buyers